Scattering theory of thermal and bipolar thermoelectric diodes: Charge and heat currents

 \section{Charge and heat currents}

 Figures~\ref{Sfig:therm}, \ref{Sfig:scr}, \ref{Sfig:scr_d} and \ref{Sfig:mix} show the forward and backward particle and heat currents as well as the thermoelectric and thermal rectification coefficients for the different configurations as functions of the quantum dot linewidth, $\Gamma$, and of the distance between barriers 1 and 3, $d$ (for the thermalization free case with $\lambda=0$, Fig.~\ref{Sfig:scr_d}).
+The thermoelectric currents reach values of the order of \unit{nA} at $T=\unit[1]{K}$ and $\Delta T/T=1$, where a bidimensional GaAs device would have a carrier concentration of $\sim\unit[10^{12}]{cm}^{-2}$ and sizes of tens of \unit{nm} for the explored regimes.